MrDabrudda/TBYPFWX/README.md

 05JUNE2022

 - Added a Restore Point creation to the powershell script so it is done automatically
-- Added the Local Security import of the .inf file so it is done automatically (files must be in the Downloads\TBYPFWX-Windows10-DISA-STIG-V2R4\TBYPFWX-Windows10-DISA-STIG-V2R4
+- Added the Local Security import of the .inf file so it is done automatically (files must be in the Downloads\TBYPFWX-Windows10-DISA-STIG-V2R4\TBYPFWX-Windows10-DISA-STIG-V2R4 folder)
 - Added a Restart-Computer command after the script completes.